Assistant headteacher: performance objectives

 Objectives may be similar to those for a deputy headteacher

-The Key has articles with examples of performance objectives for deputy headteachers in primary and secondary schools.
+Take a look at our examples of performance objectives for deputy headteachers in primary and secondary schools

-Below, you'll find sample performance objectives you can tailor to your staff and school setting.
-Consider whether to include specific timeframes for some of the success criteria and evidence to be collected.
+Below, find examples of performance objectives for an assistant headteacher that you can tailor to your staff and school setting.
+Consider the appropriate timeframes for the success criteria and evidence to be collected.

 The assistant headteacher will improve the progress made by pupils in [subject area(s)] to be in line with/above national averages, for [insert year group].